whichtom/6.828/README.md

 * QEMU 4.2.0

-Honestly will probably just end up using my Ubuntu VM because the QEMU remote debugger is being annoying.
+Honestly will probably just end up using my Ubuntu VM because the QEMU remote debugger is being annoying, with the following:
+* libsdl1.2-dev
+* libtool-bin
+* libglib2.0-dev
+* libz-dev
+* libpixman-1-dev

+and it seems QEMU wants python2.7.
+What a journey to try and get this toolchain to work.